yoichitgy/hugo_yoichitgy/content/post/2015-08-27-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part1-introduction.md

 ![SwinjectMVVMExample ScreenRecord](/images/post/2015-08/SwinjectMVVMExampleScreenRecord.gif)

-The source code used in the blog posts is available at [a repository on GitHub](https://github.com/Swinject/SwinjectMVVMExample).
+The source code used in the blog posts is available at:

+- [SwinjectMVVMExample](https://github.com/Swinject/SwinjectMVVMExample): Complete version of the project.
+- [SwinjectMVVMExample_ForBlog](https://github.com/yoichitgy/SwinjectMVVMExample_ForBlog): Simplified version of the project to follow the blog posts.

 ## MVVM